OlivierLD/ROB/http-tiny-server/CASE_STUDY.md

 ## NodeJS
 Requires a little bit of code, like this [`server.js`](./server.js).
 Then run `node server.js`.
-The port number is set in the code.
+The port number is set in the code, look inti it.

 ## php
 To know if a php server is installed, type